 where the integrals in \eqref{eq: cell averages} can be numerically approximated through quadrature of suitable accuracy.
 By integrating the \eqref{eq:claw1} over the control volume $I_j$, one obtains a collection of evolution equations defined in each of the control volumes, i.e.,

 Defining the numerical flux $\hat{f}_{j\pm 1/2}$ by

 the equation \eqref{SEMI-DIS} is approximated as

 The monotone flux $h$ satisfies several properties, namely, it is Lipschitz continuous in both arguments and should be consistent with the physical flux $f$, i.e., $h(u,u)=f(u)$.
 Moreover, the flux should be non-decreasing (non-increasing) with respect to the first (second) argument.
-In this paper, we employ the HLLC and Lax-Friedrich fluxes for solving the hyperbolic system and the Godunov flux for the weakly hyperbolic system.
-Definitions of these numerical fluxes can be found in section \ref{sec: Numerical results}.
+In this paper, we employ the HLLC and Lax-Friedrichs fluxes for solving the hyperbolic problems and a Godunov flux for the weakly hyperbolic system.
+The definitions of these numerical fluxes can be found in section \ref{sec: Numerical results}.
 Next, we focus on the WENO component of the proposed schemes, which seeks to develop high order reconstructions for the cell average data supplied to the numerical flux functions, i.e., $u^-_{j\pm 1/2}$ and $ u^+_{j\pm 1/2}$.